juji-io/docs/docs/faq.md

 <hr>
 <a name="!deploy-to-web"></a>
 ### How do I deploy the chat to my website?
-: Go to “Release” page, choose web deployment to get the URL.
+: Go to “Deploy” page, choose web deployment to get the URL.
 You can then embed the URL into an iframe on your website.

 <hr>
 <a name="!after-deploy"></a>